google-ai-edge/ai-edge-torch/ai_edge_torch/generative/examples/stable_diffusion/README.md

 ### SafeTensors model checkpoints from original HuggingFace repo
 1. Clone original HuggingFace stable diffusion repo [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5)
 2. Run `convert_to_tflite.py` and use `v1-5-pruned-emaonly.safetensors` as the source checkpoints for the conversion script.
 The stable diffusion model has four components: CLIP (text embedding), encoder, diffusion and decoder models.
 Each component is converted to a single TFLite model file.
-Notice that optional encoder model is not supported yet.
+Notice that the conversion of encoder model is not supported yet.
 ```bash
 python ai_edge_torch/generative/examples/stable_diffusion/convert_to_tflite.py \
 --clip_ckpt=$HOME/stable-diffusion-v1-5/v1-5-pruned-emaonly.safetensors \